 HOW WE CAME TO OWN THIS MOVEMENT

 Own the Space started over coffee—literally.
-When Michelle casually shared her dream of creating a workshop for women, I was all in.
-A few weeks later, in early 2025, we sat down for our first official meeting.
+When a casually shared dream of creating a workshop for women was mentioned, I was all in.
+A few weeks later, in early 2025, planning begun.
 No business plan.
 No blueprint.
 Just a shared idea, raw enthusiasm, and the drive to make something meaningful.
 And just like that, we were off to the races.

 But here’s the thing: owning your space doesn’t mean being loud or arrogant.
 It means being present.
 It means honoring your worth, even in the moments when doubt creeps in.
 It means advocating for yourself and creating room for others to do the same.